 Progression to AIDS

-- Skin rashes or bumps
+- Skin rashes or bumps.

 When to see a doctor

-If you think you may have been infected with HIV or are at risk of contracting the virus, see a health care provider as soon as possible.
+If you think you may have been infected with HIV or are at risk of contracting the virus, see a healthcare professional as soon as you can.

 How does HIV become AIDS?

-How HIV is transmitted
+How HIV spreads

 Infections common to HIV/AIDS

-- Candidiasis.
+- Candidiasis, also called thrush.
 Candidiasis is a common HIV-related infection.
-It causes inflammation and a thick, white coating on the mucous membranes of your mouth, tongue, esophagus or vagina.
+It causes a thick, white coating on the mouth, tongue, esophagus or vagina.